scrouthtv/easy-copy/README.md

 ## Warning
 This project is currently under development.
-Use it at your own risk.
+Use at your own risk.
 I take zero responsibility for any damage linked to this program in any way.

 ## Features
  - See progress, speed and remaining time during I/O.